kamitu-sm/kubernetes/Introduction/readme.md

 ***control manager***
 A controller is a control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
-There are four controllers bundled into the control manager black box in the diagram above 1.Node controller
+There are four controllers bundled into the control manager black box in the diagram above
+1. Node controller
- 2.Replication Controller
+2. Replication Controller
- 3.Endpoint controller
+3. Endpoint controller
- 4.service account and token control
+4. Service account and token control

 Overall health of the entire cluster